 There are three reasons why it makes sense to have a good contract with your Chinese counter-party even if what you say is true.

-If your Chinese counter-party believes your contract will be enforced, or even if it just believes it may be enforced, it is likely to act according to the contract.
+Bottom Line: If your Chinese counter-party believes your contract will be enforced, or even if it just believes it may be enforced, it is likely to act according to the contract.
 Conversely, without an enforceable contract, your Chinese counter-party knows it can almost certainly act with impunity.